Applies to NAM 2019 Beta

 - Prepare your hardware and software as described in:

 - Verify that you have all licenses required for the software.
-Besides the Dynatrace NAM licenses, you also need licenses for Microsoft Windows Server and Microsoft SQL Server hosting the NAM Server software and database.
+Besides the NAM licenses, you also need licenses for Microsoft Windows Server and Microsoft SQL Server hosting the NAM Server software and database.
 You need to make decisions related to SQL Server licensing in particular.
 For more information, see Third-Party Licensing.